You Are Umasou: Plot

-Years later, Heart is now a fully grown dinosaur with enhanced hunting and martial arts skills, what he demonstrates by beating a whole herd of Titanosaurus, and having a step forward from Gonza's pack.
+Years later, Heart is a fully grown dinosaur with enhanced hunting and martial arts skills, which he demonstrates by beating a whole herd of Titanosaurus, and having a step forward from Gonza's pack.
 Meanwhile, Light is allowed to return to the herd as Heart doesn't live with them anymore.
-One day Heart discovers an egg which houses an Ankylosaurus.
+One day, Heart discovers an egg which houses an Ankylosaurus.
 When the baby hatches, Heart tells him that he is "Umasou" (the Japanese word for delicious), and he prepares to devour him, until the baby jumps and cuddles Heart, believing that Heart was his father and that Umasou was his name, much to Heart's surprise and confusion.
-He decides to raise him; initially to wait until he fattens enough for him to eat, but he begins to give up this scheme after a bad dream about his old family.
+He decides to raise him, initially to wait until he fattens enough for him to eat, but he gives up this scheme after a bad dream about his old family.
 Umasou acts very loving toward Heart, but Heart remains emotionally distant to Umasou as he doesn't know exactly how to deal with him.
-Later Heart goes to hunt a Parasaurolophus, leaving Umasou waiting for him in the grass.
-A nearby Chilantaisaurus notices him and is about to eat him, but Heart arrives and quickly sends it flying away with a kick.
+Later, Heart goes to hunt a Parasaurolophus, leaving Umasou waiting for him in the grass.
+A nearby Chilantaisaurus notices him and is about to eat him, but Heart arrives and sends it flying away with a kick.
 Umasou cheers Heart for saving him, and Heart angrily tells him that the Chilantaisaurus could have eaten him and to stay alert for predators.
 The next day, Umasou wants to gather berries to eat with his father, while Heart frantically searches for Umasou.
-He gives up the search and loses hope, but then Umasou returns with the berries like nothing happened.
-Enraged, Heart yells at Umasou to go away, which makes Umasou cry and tell why he left.
-Heart notices the berries and apologizes for yelling at him before starting to eat to make him fell better, even starting to be moved.
-Umasou mentions that he got the berries from an elderly Tyrannosaurus who has grown too old to eat solid food and eats the berries, who will introduce himself as Bekon.
-The two go to meet him and he explains a part of Baku's story: One day, a massive pack of Giganotosaurus arrived from the south and goes on a rampage, killing everything in their path, forcing Baku to fight them by himself.
-The battle resulted in him losing an eye and receiving his scar, but he succeeded in defeating the Giganotosaurus and is now the king of the plains.
-After Bekon ask Heart how he will deal with the fact that Umasou will one day be separated from him due to their respective condition, Heart decides to train Umasou to protect himself from predators.
+He gives up the search and loses hope, when Umasou returns with the berries like nothing happened.
+Enraged, Heart yells at Umasou to go away, which makes Umasou cry.
+Heart notices the berries and apologizes for yelling at him before starting to eat to make him feel better, even starting to be moved.
+Umasou mentions that he got the berries from an elderly Tyrannosaurus who has grown too old to eat solid food and eats the berries, who introduced himself as Bekon.
+The two go to meet him and he explains that one day, a massive pack of Giganotosaurus arrived from the south and went on a rampage, killing everything in their path, forcing Baku to fight them by himself.
+The battle resulted in him losing an eye and receiving his scar, but he defeated the Giganotosaurus and is now the king of the plains.
+After Bekon asks Heart how he will deal with the fact that Umasou will one day be separated from him due to their respective condition, Heart decides to train Umasou to protect himself from predators.